 Chewing for a Redbone Coonhound puppy is a perfectly natural behavior.
 There are two main reasons they are going to chew on things, either because they are bored or because they are teething.
-The chewing itself cannot be stopped, but it can be redirected onto things that are allowed to be chewed.
+The chewing itself cannot be stopped, but it can be redirected onto things that are allowed to be eaten.
 You need to provide alternatives that will encourage your Redbone Coonhound puppy to chew its items rather than your belongings.

-A puppy chewing on the wrong items becomes a dog that chews on unwanted items.
+A puppy chewing on the wrong items becomes a dog that eats unwanted items.
 So why when they are a puppy do we often ignore the behavior hoping they will grow out of it?
 It’s natural, right?
 Or do you do the opposite and yell at your puppy?
 Confusing it and causing other behavior problems.
 In reality, your response should be somewhere in the middle.
 Teach your puppy that chewing on your things is not okay, but that there are plenty of alternatives it can choose from.

 How to Redirect the Chewing of a Redbone Coonhound

 To begin with, never scold your Redbone Coonhound openly or hit them for any reason.
 Ensure you never direct your anger at a puppy, no matter how mad you may be feeling.
 This kind of reaction from you is confusing to a puppy.
-They don’t understand that your yelling is associated to their mistake.
+They don’t understand that your yelling is associated with their mistake.
 They have probably had a million other thoughts, and a handful of behaviors occur before you scolded them over their chewing.
 Instead, consider the following actions.

 Keep Your Puppy Busy